0mWindyBug/KDP-compatible-driver-loader/README.md

 # Notes
 whilst the implemented technique does not require a read primitive , we do use the read primitive to restore the original CiValidateImageHeader after the unsigned driver is loaded.
 you can modify the code to not use the read primitive and it will work just fine since  SeCiCallbacks is not PatchGuard protected
+built on top of the core  of gdrv-loader